 Anu explained to Lois that she could specify what she wanted to have happen with her charitable gift – and that the Foundation was legally bound to carry out her wishes.
 “She liked that a lot,” Anu said.
 Lois had originally considered a private foundation, but was concerned that her wishes would not be fulfilled in future years.

-While on the board, Anu helped to shape the Foundation’s new “individually managed fund” option – which allows donors to establish charitable funds while continuing to have their own advisors invest the assets.
+While on the board, Anu helped to shape the Foundation’s advisor-managed investment option (formerly called individually managed fund) – which allows donors to establish charitable funds while continuing to have their own advisors invest the assets.
 “It’s a win-win-win for the client, their trusted financial advisor and for the people and communities that will benefit from the charitable gift,” Anu said.

 She also worries that some advisors overlook the “charity” question because they don’t feel well-versed enough to be able to help their clients fulfill their goals.
 She urges them to use the Foundation – and fellow advisors – as a resource.
 “They don’t have to know everything or have all the answers, they just need to know who to turn to for assistance – the Foundation and its core group of professional advisors are ready to help.”

 As she finishes her term on the Foundation’s board, Anu has joined the Bishop’s Charitable Assistance Fund, which makes grants to nonprofits, and the board of Catholic Charities New Hampshire, which runs a variety of programs, including the New Hampshire Food Bank.

 She’ll go right on helping New Hampshire people and communities without even breaking stride.